A-Bhat/Modeling-and-prediction-for-movies/reg_model_project.md

 ## Part 3: Exploratory data analysis

-We will begin wit making a plot of Critics score against the Audience score.
+We will begin wit making a plot of critics score against the audience score.

 ```r